-Question: "Is entire sanctification / sinless perfection possible in this life?"
+Is sinless perfection possible in this life?Question: "Is sinless perfection possible in this life?"

 Answer: Ephesians 4:13 says that the spiritual gifts are given to build up the body of Christ “until we all reach unity in the faith and in the knowledge of the Son of God and become mature, attaining to the whole measure of the fullness of Christ.”
 Some translations say that we will become “perfect” (instead of “mature”), and from this some people have mistakenly thought that we can reach sinless perfection in this life.
 The Bible teaches that, while we are in the flesh, we will always struggle with a sin nature (see Romans 7:14–24).
 No one will be “perfect” (sinless) until we reach heaven.

 The word translated “mature” in Ephesians 4:13 is the Greek word teleios.
 It is used throughout the New Testament to mean “perfect,” “complete,” “full-grown,” and “mature.”
 What Ephesians 4:13 teaches is that, the more we grow in Christ, the stronger and more unified we will be as a church.
 The verse does not teach that we will stop sinning.